-(b) be responsible and accountable for complaints handling (text moved up from clause e)

-- (c) give priority and importance to good complaints handling, to set the tone and act as an example for all staff - (d) ensure that complaints handling staff are trained and empowered to deliver a good complaints handling service, and that this is embedded in the organisation's overall recruitment and training strategies respectively - (e) develop a culture that values and welcomes complaints as a way of putting things right and improving service - (f) ensure that effective governance arrangements underpin and support good complaints handling - (g) ensure complaints are dealt with through a clear and accountable complaints handling process - (h) ensure learning from complaints is used to improve service
+- 1.21 Good complaints handling requires strong and effective leadership.
+Those at the top of an organisation should take the lead in ensuring good complaints handling, with regard to both the practice and the culture.
+According to good practice senior managers should: - (a) set the complaints handling procedure, and own both the policy and the process - (b) be responsible and accountable for complaints handling - (c) give priority and importance to good complaints handling, to set the tone and act as an example for all staff - (d) ensure that complaints handling staff are trained and empowered to deliver a good complaints handling service, and that this is embedded in the organisation's overall recruitment and training strategies respectively - develop a culture that values and welcomes complaints as a way of putting things right and improving service - (f) ensure that effective governance arrangements underpin and support good complaints handling - (g) ensure complaints are dealt with through a clear and accountable complaints handling process - (h) ensure learning from complaints is used to improve service